jebestman/ImageAnalysis/README.md

 It is recommended that you close the napari viewer after running each image folder as a new one will be initiated with each run of main.py.

 Image is cropped to conserve memory and also focus the program on the cell of interest.
 The skeleton file isolates results to the radial process.
+Image_Processing.py prints a line following the completion of a processing step.

 Image_Processing.py and main.py must be in the same directory.